mdlincoln/mdlincoln.github.io/projects/mira-calligraphiae-monumenta.md

 natural artifacts.
 These stories have been brilliantly told by scholars like Thomas DaCosta Kaufmann, Lee Hendrix, and Thea Vignau-Wilberg, among many others.
-Today I seek to shed just a little more light on one corner of the *MCM* story: the its intersection with Rudolf’s study of magic and the occult.[^3] To be clear, the purpose of the *MCM* was not explicitly magical.
+Today I seek to shed just a little more light on one corner of the *MCM* story: its intersection with Rudolf’s study of magic and the occult.[^3] To be clear, the purpose of the *MCM* was not explicitly magical.
 That said, I argue that its unique presentation of text and nature cannot be fully understood without reference to